Pilot (Arrow): Plot

-Billionaire playboy Oliver Queen is found on a remote Mandarin Pacific island of Lian Yu, having been shipwrecked for five years.
-Oliver is welcomed back home to Starling City by his mother Moira, stepfather Walter Steele, younger sister Thea, and best friend Tommy Merlyn.
-They can sense that Oliver has changed, and try to question him about his time on the island after viewing the numerous scars that have riddled his body.
+Billionaire playboy Oliver Queen is rescued from a remote Mandarin Pacific island of Lian Yu after being shipwrecked for five years.
+Oliver is welcomed home to Starling City by his mother Moira, new stepfather Walter Steele, younger sister Thea, and best friend Tommy Merlyn, though he refuses to talk about his time on the island or the scars riddling his body.